 - Almond milk - You may substitute with another plant-based milk of your choice, such as organic soy milk, for more protein.

-- A splash of lemon or lime juice
+- A splash of lemon or lime juice when mixing the smoothie

-- Maple syrup, agave syrup, orange juice, or pitted dates for extra sweetness - I don't find this necessary since I find the fruit sweet enough, but maybe you have a sweeter tooth than I do!
+- Maple syrup, agave syrup, orange juice, or pitted dates for extra sweetness

-Try these toppings:
+Try these favorite toppings:

 - Almond butter or another nut butter

 - Banana, kiwi fruit, mango, papaya, passion fruit, pineapple, fresh chopped dragon fruit, or star fruit